Are Agentless Continuous Deployments necessary for Modern Software Architecture?

 Let’s take a dive into what a continuous deployment engine actually does to support safe and fast software releases, regardless of platform.

-The most common steps required by organizations for every software release scenario are:
+The most common steps required by a software release scenario are:

-- 1. Package the Application and define install logic.
+- 1. Define the Application and install logic.

 - 2. Send artifacts to endpoints.

 - 3. Manage and manipulate artifacts on an endpoint.